Who pays if someone hits your car?

 Some experts caution against doing this because damages or injuries may be more extensive than they first appear.
 There’s a chance you will write a check only to have the driver come back later to request more reimbursement for damages.

-By filing a police report and an insurance claim, you establish on the record what happened, potentially limiting the financial damages you may incur.
+By filing an official accident report with the police and an insurance claim, you establish on the record what happened, potentially limiting the financial damages you may incur.

 ”Whether you are the victim or cause a car crash, immediately contacting insurance and filing a claim is the wisest course of action to protect you and your pocketbook,” Walker says.